4.5. Planning for Logistics#

 _images/c50305367555580c1936b35d3b60fc9967f742e57e84f8b241c26add88d62b65.png

-Notice that the gradient of the value function determines the optimal policy: at any cell, we can just look around in all 4 directions and move to the cell with the largest value.
+In Figure 2, we do value iteration using a brute force loop, which is still remarkably fast.
+The “gradient” of the value function determines the optimal policy: at any cell, we can just look around in all 4 directions and move to the cell with the largest value.
+Caveat: there is really no continuous gradient because we discretized the actions: the figure only looks smooth because we used a fine resolution.

 4.5.2.
 The Intuition behind Value Iteration#